-1. I hereby give and bequeath to ACNES SCOTT COLLEGE, Decatur, Georgia, the sum of______dollars, to be used by the Trustees in whatever way will best advance the interests of the College.
+1. I hereby give and bequeath to AGNES SCOTT COLLECE, Decatur, Georgia, the sum of_____dollars to be used by the Trustees in whatever way will best advance the interests of the College.

-2. I hereby give and bequeath to ACNES SCOTT COLLECE, Decatur, Georgia, the sum of______dollars, the principal of which is to be invested and preserved inviolably, the income being used by the Trustees of the College in whatever way will best advance its interests.

-3. I hereby give and bequeath to ACNES SCOTT COLLECE, Decatur, Georgia, the sum of______dollars, to be known as the______Fund, the income to be used by the Trustees of the College as follows:
+- 2. I hereby give and bequeath to Agnes Scott College, Decatur, Georgia, the sum of dollars the principal of which is to be invested and preserved inviolably, the income being used by the Trustees of the College in whatever way will best advance its interests. - 3.
+I hereby give and bequeath to Agnes Scott College, Decatur, Georgia, the sum of dollars, to be known as the Fund, the income to be used by the Trustees of the College as follows:

-If the bequest is intended to leave the College the remainder of any estate, the form may be: All the rest, residue, and remainder of my real and personal property of any kind whatever, I give and bequeath to AGNES SCOTT COLLEGE, Decatur, Georgia, et cetera.
+If the bequest is intended to leave the College the remainder of any estate, the form may be: All the rest, residue, and remainder of my real and personal property of any kind whatever, I give and bequeath to Agnes Scott College, Decatur, Georgia, et cetera.

-4. TESTAMENTARY TRUST UNDER A MANDATORY POWER- BANK OR TRUST COMPANY TRUSTEE: I direct my executors, as soon after my death as shall be practicable, (or trustees on the termination of the preceding private trust) on my behalf (and as a memorial to) to endow Agnes Scott College in the sum of $$ $$ $$ $$ Dollars, or its equivalent in securities, by the creation of a charitable trust to be administered by a bank or trust company of their selection, (or name such an institution) acting as trustee under the resolution and declaration of trust known as The Uniform Trust for Public Uses, to collect and pay over or apply the net income arising therefrom to the use of said beneficiary for its general corporate purposes (or name a particular corporate purpose).
+4. Testamentary Trust under a mandatory power-Bank or Trust Company Trustee: I direct my executors, as soon after my death as shall be practicable, (or trustees on the termination of the preceding private trust) on my behalf (and as a memorial to) to endow Agnes Scott College in the sum of Dollars, or its equivalent in securities, by the creation of a charitable trust to be administered by a bank or trust company of their selection, (or name such an institution) acting as trustee under the resolution and declaration of trust known as The Uniform Trust for Public Uses, to collect and pay over or apply the net income arising therefrom to the use of said beneficiary for its general corporate purposes (or name a particular corporate purpose).